Log in

 7 The wastewater overflow is resolved and the site is back to normal.

-You can find out more about the process in the Sydney Water Network Pollution Incident Response Management Plan (PIRMP).
+Find out more from the Sydney Water Wastewater Treatment Systems Pollution Incident Response Management Plan (PIRMP).